Introduction

 doc_expire | YYYY-MM-DD | Passport expiry date |

-home_airport | 3 letters | IATA code of the closest airport for the seaman. |
+home_airport | 3 letters | IATA code of the closest airport for the Traveller. |

 string | Optional.
-Email of the seaman | |
+Email of the Traveller | |

 id | string | Optional.
-ID number of the seamen for backwards synchronisation |
+ID number of the Traveller for backwards synchronisation |

-GET http://yourcompany.com/api/suggest_seaman?surname=SMITH
+GET http://yourcompany.com/api/suggest_traveller?surname=SMITH

 Here is the desired workflow: